 Don’t Leave without Travel Insurance!

-Finally, make sure you always travel to Romania with a valid travel insurance policy.
+Finally, we advise that you travel to Romania with a valid travel insurance policy.
 The country is a very safe place to travel, but accidents or theft can easily ruin your trip if you don’t have the travel insurance coverage to recover the losses.
 Recently my aunt fell on a train in France and needed surgery, but luckily her travel insurance covered the costs in full.
 Thank goodness!

 For travel insurance, I use World Nomads.
 I’ve been a happy customer of theirs for almost three years, and I’ve never had an issue when making a claim.
 I’m happy to refer them to anyone I meet.